KasperOnFire/ImpossibleTechnology/Assignment4/readme.md

 * G. Higuan:    50,100,000.0 EUR.

-4. See the graphs for an overview of the frequences of the different player data.
+4. See the images in section "question 3" for an overview of the frequencies.

 5. The average difference between player wages and values are: 2359007 EUR